 - Right tribe: they were born into or chose social circles that supported healthy behaviors.
 Do you have a social and/or social media circle promoting your healthy habits and goals?

-Which of these Power 9 rules are you implementing in your life?
-Don't worry if you are not there yet.
+Which of these Power 9 rules are you missing in your life?
+Don't worry if you don't have them all down yet.
 Life is meant to be a journey of learning and improving a little bit each day, week and year.
-We'll get there together!
+One step at a time, we'll get there together!